Fuel prices set to decline in March – COPEC

-The Chamber of Petroleum Consumers (COPEC) says fuel prices at the pumps are set to decline in the first window of March 2023.
+The Chamber of Petroleum Consumers (COPEC) has said fuel prices at the pumps are set to see a decline in the first window of March 2023.

-According to COPEC, prices of both petrol and diesel have all declined marginally within the period, while the crude price has also minimally dropped from $82.99/barrel to $82.48/barrel (-0.61%).
+According to COPEC, prices of both petrol and diesel have all declined marginally within the period whiles Crude price has also minimally dropped from $82.99/barrel to $82.48/barrel (-0.61%)

 CHAMBER OF PETROLEUM CONSUMERS